 Whatever happened to the beloved animation studio Pixar?

-‘Monster’s University’ is probably my favourite of Pixar’s recent continuations of their old stories, although I don’t think the film reaches the heights of ‘Monster’s Inc.’ Purley due to less originality and dark themes.
+‘Monsters University’ is probably my favourite of Pixar’s recent continuations of their old stories, although I don’t think the film reaches the heights of: ‘Monsters, Inc.’ purely due to less originality and dark themes.
 I do still think the film is very funny, and it does explore the monster world further.
 It’s one of the few films I can say where it feels there was true thought put into it, as it doesn’t just lean on the legacy of the previous film.
 Finally, we come to Pixar’s original films.
-This being ‘The Good Dinosaur’ and ‘Brave’, now whilst I don’t think these films are awful per-say.
+This being: ‘The Good Dinosaur’ and ‘Brave’, now whilst I don’t think these films are awful per-say.
 They simply just aren’t that memorable.
 ‘Brave’ having a few funny moments and an interesting setting, but falls more into classic 2D animated story at points.
-As for ‘The Good Dinosaur’, it’s simply a returning home story, with nothing of note at all other than the nice animation.
-It seems most people agree with me on this one too, considering its very low box office return.
+As for: ‘The Good Dinosaur’, it’s simply a returning home story, with nothing of note at all other than the nice animation.
+It seems most people agree with me on this one too, considering its very low box-office return.

 Now of course, there are some recent exceptions, Pixar’s ‘Inside Out’, ‘Coco’ and last year’s ‘Incredibles 2’ I did enjoy very much.
 These films proved to me that Pixar still does have some great stories in them, although these films aren’t perfect and I wouldn’t rank them as high as the classic Pixar films personally, they definitely show potential.
 I would love to see more original animated films like this from Pixar.
 Considering how much money ‘Coco’ made when it was released, it’s clear they still make money just from the Pixar name alone.
 So why do they feel the need to rely on sequels?
 Many people would point to Disney pulling their leg, and although I could believe that.
 I also think it’s due to Pixar simply becoming uninterested, they now think of themselves as the animation giants the audience believes they are.
 This means they no longer take risks, and are comfortable simply gaining profit of their previous franchises.

 This could also be due to a lack of original ideas of course, Pixar simply feeling more comfortable returning to their previous stories.
 But considering some of their big competitors such as: DreamWorks Animation, Blue Sky Animation, Warner Bros.
 Animation and Illumination Animation are all still pumping out original films (granted not all quite to the Pixar standard).
-Films such as: ‘Captain Underpants: The Epic First Movie’, ‘Ferdinand’, ‘The Lego Movie’ and ‘Despicable Me’ are all still a very enjoyable watch.
-Some of these films even making a pretty big box office return.
-With the ‘Despicable Me’ spin-off: ‘Minions’ even becoming one of the highest-grossing animated films ever earning over £900 million.
+Films such as: ‘Captain Underpants’, ‘Ferdinand’, ‘The Lego Movie’ and ‘Despicable Me’ are all still a very enjoyable watch.
+Some of these films even making a pretty big box-office return, with the ‘Despicable Me’ spin-off: ‘Minions’ even becoming one of the highest-grossing animated films ever earning over £900 million.
 Even the company teamed up with them: Disney.
-Are beating them recently when it comes to original animated flicks.
-With Disney’s ‘Zootropolis’ being one of my favourite films of 2016 when it was originally released.
+Are beating them recently when it comes to original animated flicks, with Disney’s ‘Zootropolis’ being one of my favourite films of 2016 when it was first released.

 In conclusion, what happened to Pixar Animation is very clear to me.
 They simply got lazy, focusing far more on wanting to make a large profit rather than give their audience new exciting stories.
 The company isn’t completely dead, films like ‘Coco’ and ‘Inside Out’ clearly proving there is still talent there.
 But with the older writers and creators now backing down from the company with newer faces arising.
 I’m concerned that Disney and Pixar executives may continue to push for more sequels, prequels and spin-offs with the knowledge that the films will always make money regardless of their quality.
 This is mostly why I fear for: ‘Toy Story 4’, as even though I really hope the film is great, I currently have a lot of doubts in my mind about it.
 Pixar however, have also recently brought out a trailer for their next film following on from ‘Toy Story 4’ titled: ‘Onward’, which does appear to be a completely original story focusing on elements of fantasy and adventure, so perhaps not all is lost for the iconic animation company just yet.
 But only time will tell I suppose.